james-lane/bblog/README.md

 Open `http://localhost:4173`.
 Local development stores encrypted cloud vault files in `.local/vaults`, so you can test sync without a Vercel account.

 ## Deploy on Vercel

+Use the deploy button above, or set it up manually:

 1. Choose a long family access key.
 Use at least 18 letters or numbers after spaces and punctuation are removed.
 2. Push this folder to GitHub, either as the repo root or as a subdirectory project.